rjdiamond/pinnacle-dashboard/README.md

 ## Deployment

 This project is configured for deployment on Vercel.
-Simply connect your GitHub repository to Vercel for automatic deployments.

 ## Data Source